epfl-lasa/bimanual-dynamical-system/README.md

 Note: For sack of simplicity of the repository and make the repo very easy to use for a wide variety of scenarios,  the general formulation of  LVP systems  (\Sum_{i=1}^{K} A_i(\theta)) is not included in this repository.
-Please contact Sina.Mirrazavi@epfl.ch for more information
+Please contact Sina Mirrazavi for more information.